tonyli1121/mock_course_website/README.md

 This is a course project on building a mock course website, it allows user to sign in as student/instructor to perfrom operations.

 ## how to use
+download all the files
-go to folder templates, open index.html
+go to folder templates
+open index.html

 ## Files
 assignment3.db contains necessary informations of accounts/grades etc.